survivejs/webpack-book/manuscript/loading/03_fonts.md

 ## Supporting Multiple Formats

 In case you want to make sure the site looks good on a maximum amount of browsers, you can use *file-loader* and forget about inlining.
 Again, it's a trade-off as you get extra requests, but perhaps it's the right move.
-Here you could end up with a loader configuration like this:
+Here you could end up with a loader configuration:

 ```javascript
 {